mitsest/nativescript_docker/README.md

 # Nativescript development environment dockerfile

 This docker container offers an out-of-the-box environment for nativescript development.
-It includes an atom editor, an android emulator alongside a custom avd file (if you want to use another avd.ini and avd_config.ini file you can pass them as argument to the build script), and nativescript dependencies.
-It supports live-editing of code
+It includes an atom editor, an android emulator alongside a custom avd file, and nativescript dependencies.
+It supports live-editing of code through tns.

 ## Requirements

-Docker
+docker

 Your host machine should support KVM (run kvm-ok to check), or the emulator will be too slow

-## Build container
+## AVD Configuration (Optional)

-If you want to use another avd name, or another avd.ini name you should genenerate a new avd.ini file.
+If you want to use another avd name(multiple emulators on the same docker image maybe?), or another avd.ini name you should genenerate a new avd.ini file.

 ```bash
 export avd_ini=mAvd.ini